 Belen is an experienced violent crime attorney who will handle your case with a thorough investigation and craft a precise and optimal defense.
 She examines each piece of evidence the prosecution intends to use against you and countering it.

-A violent crimes charge can carry very serious consequences and should not to be taken lightly.
+A violent crime charge can carry very serious consequences and should not be taken lightly.
 Belen Olmedo Guerra will drive your case forward to the most optimal result for you.